patrickstinson/connected-edge-drop/README.md

 A replacement for `torch_geometric`'s `edge_drop` that preserves (strong) graph connectivity.

 Message passing propagates information over nodes in a graph.
 Edge dropout can be useful to prevent overfitting based on a static or arbitrary set of edges.
 However, vanilla dropout can lead to a disconnected graph, preventing the flow of information across a graph. connected-edge-drop ensures the graph remains connected.
 The spanning tree subgraph is sampled via Wilson's algorithm.
-If the graph is not connected before edge dropout, the method reverts to vanilla edge dropout.
+The method reverts to vanilla edge dropout for disconnected graphs.
 Supports undirected, directed, weighted, and unweighted edges.

 ## Installation